Masters of Education

 All M.Ed. students take the same six core classes in educational leadership and one elective and sit for a comprehensive examination.

 These core classes are aligned with the MA state standards for educational administration, as well as standards of the National Policy Board for Educational Administration.

 - Non-Licensure students take an additional three elective classes for a total program of study of 30 credits.

 - Licensure students take a seven credit practicum across three semesters and SEI endorsement for school leaders for a total program of study of 30 credits.
 As part of this program, each student completes a 500-hour substantive practicum across 3 semesters, and prepares a portfolio aligned with the state leadership indicators.

 - To be licensed in this area, the student must possess an Initial License as a teacher in Massachusetts or in a state with which Massachusetts has a reciprocal agreement, and have taught for at least three years by the time they apply for licensure.

-- All students seeking licensure in Massachusetts must pass the Massachusetts Test for Education Licensure.
+- All students seeking licensure in Massachusetts must pass the Massachusetts Performance Assessment for Leadership (MA-PAL).
 The University will advise unlicensed private school teachers who are seeking state licensure in administration of this requirement.